Three Friends (2024 film): Production

 Principal photography began in late September 2023 and continued until November of that year.

 Release

-Three Friends premiered at the 81st Venice International Film Festival on August 30, 2024.
+Three Friends premiered at the 81st Venice International Film Festival on 30 August 2024.
 It was featured in the Limelight section of the 54th International Film Festival Rotterdam to be screened in February 2025.

+Reception

+Box office

+It grossed $2.9 million at the worldwide box office, including $2 million only in France.